Types of Nuthatches in the United States! (4 species)

 You can find Pygmy Nuthatches in the western United States in long-needled pine forests, especially Ponderosa Pines.
 They are most common in areas that have avoided heavy logging since they rely upon older trees with cavities to raise their young.

 These birds travel together often, and they almost always roost together.
-One biologist observed as many as 100 come together in the same hole!
+One biologist observed as many as 100 gather together in the same cavity!

 What sounds do Pygmy Nuthatches make?